2018 is The Year of Stevie Nicks.

 Her appreciation for the unique character of articles of clothing was contagious.
 Ponchos, berets, and blanket coats all took on a life of their own, combining richly with soft suede and shimmering velvet.
 (If this is sounding a lot like Paris Fashion Week, that’s absolutely spot on!
 Her style is as timeless now as ever.)
 These days, she likes to add a celestial note in the form of a crescent moon necklace, often dressing all in black.

 Echoes of “the Stevie Nicks look” can be seen on modern performers from Florence Welch to Beyoncé.
 Sheryl Crow, Mary J. Blige, and Sandra Bernhard are also Fleetwood Mac fans.
 Taking their appreciation to the next level, “Night of a Thousands Stevies” is an annual dance party in New York, where attendees dance to Fleetwood Mac inspired tunes and shake tambourines to demonstrate admiration for their heroine.

 On the runways, four decades of designers have drawn inspiration from the sort of attention to detail that drove Stevie to Southwark’s Borough Market looking for authentic Victorian lace in the ’60s.
 Chloé, Anna Sui, and Ralph Lauren are just a few labels that have deliberately channeled “The Fairy Godmother of Rock ‘n’ Roll.”

 Stylistically, Stevie Nicks has always gone her own way.
-In the process, she continues to inspired others to do the same. — jas
+In the process, she continues to inspire others to do the same. — jas